Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Introduction

 To ensure the transformation satisfies cluster additivity, which is essential for NLCE convergence, we proceed in two stages.
 Within each cluster of the NLCE, we employ a VQE-based cost function to approximate a unitary transformation that decouples the ground and 1QP subspaces.
 From this, we construct the projective cluster-additive transformation (PCAT) \cite{hormann_projective_2023}, which guarantees cluster additivity, a property that the transformation factorizes for disconnected clusters \cite{knetter2003structure}.
 We use a single unitary to decouple the full low-energy subspace (ground state and 1QP states) from higher excitations, rather than targeting individual eigenstates.
+As a result, a single VQE optimization simultaneously yields the entire $N$-dimensional 1QP block on a finite cluster, from which the full dispersion $\omega(\vec{k})$ in the thermodynamic limit is recovered after NLCE embedding, in contrast to approaches that obtain quasiparticle energies one momentum at a time.
 This block-diagonalization approach exploits the fact that energy gaps within the low-energy subspace are typically small, while gaps to higher excitations are large, facilitating efficient decoupling.
 We use the Hamiltonian variational ansatz (HVA) \cite{wecker_progress_2015}, which constructs the quantum circuit from the problem Hamiltonian structure, and find that a circuit depth proportional to the system size is sufficient to achieve accurate results.

-As a benchmark, we apply our method to the transverse-field Ising model (TFIM) on both the one-dimensional chain and the two-dimensional square lattice, computing the 1QP dispersion in the high-field polarized phase.
+As a benchmark, we apply our method to the transverse-field Ising model (TFIM) on both the one-dimensional (1D) chain and the two-dimensional (2D) square lattice, computing the 1QP dispersion in the high-field polarized phase.
 We demonstrate convergence of the NLCE with increasing cluster size and validate our results by comparing VQE and ED as cluster solvers.
 Additionally, we investigate the effect of a longitudinal field (LF) on TFIM, which breaks the parity symmetry.
 In this case, the ground state and 1QP excitations are no longer in different symmetry sectors, making it a particularly stringent test of our approach.
 The longitudinal field case requires the full machinery of PCAT to ensure cluster additivity.